vvekqls/project-backend/README.md

 ### Environment variables

 - Copy and paste .env.example variables into a .env file or create your own variables.
-- Need to have setup own cloud db
+- Need to have setup own MySQL cloud db

 ## Set up Prisma DB, locally if have cloud db
 ``` sh